EricFecteau/rust-data-analysis/README.md

 # Data analysis in Rust

  The [Data analysis in Rust]() book is a "learn by example" guide to data analysis in Rust.
 It assumes minimal knowledge of data analysis and minimal familiarity with Rust and its tooling.
-One of the goals of this book is to demonstrates that Rust is data analysis ready.

 # Overview of the book